panosoft/elm-grove/readme.md

 - Elm version 0.18.x
 - npm version 5.3.0

+#### NPM 5.x.x issues

 **Due to npm 5.x.x bugs, installing AND updating grove globally will have to be done unconventionally, for now.**

+Also, if you encounter access denied or permission issues using `npm` you may want to consult [Fixing npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 #### Installing grove
 ```bash